ballerina-platform/module-ballerinax-googleapis.drive/modules/listener/README.md

    * [OpenJDK](https://adoptopenjdk.net/)

-        > **Note:** Set the JAVA_HOME environment variable to the path name of the directory into which you installed JDK.
+        > **Note:** Set the JAVA_HOME environment variable to the pathname of the directory into which you installed JDK.

 2. Download and install [Ballerina Alpha 2](https://ballerina.io/).